williaz/TechRefresher/Core_Spring.md

 - JDBC AutoCommit can be disabled by calling the setAutoCommit method with the value false on a JDBC connection.

 ## Spring Data JPA
+### JPA
+- EntityManager:
+  - an instance represents a **connection** to a database
+  - provides functionality for performing **operations** on a database.
+  - as a **factory for Query** instances, which are needed for executing queries on the database.

+- An EntityManagerFactory is constructed for a **specific database** as a one time operation, and by managing resources efficiently (e.g. a pool of sockets), provides an efficient way to construct multiple EntityManager instances for that database.
+  - The createEntityManagerFactory method takes as an argument a name of a persistence unit.

+- A JPA Persistence Unit is a **logical grouping** of user defined **persistable classes** (entity classes, embeddable classes and mapped superclasses) with related settings.

+- EntityTransaction: Operations that modify the content of a database require active transactions.
+Transactions are managed by an EntityTransaction instance obtained from the EntityManager.

 ### What do you need to do in Spring if you would like to work with JPA?
 What do you have to configure to use JPA with Spring?
 How does Spring Boot make this easier?
 - 1. Declare the appropriate dependencies.
 - 2. Implement entity classes with mapping metadata in the form of annotations.